mohammed-seid/newsletter/content.md

 # Editor's Note

-Welcome to the December 2025 edition of the M&E Gazette.
-This month, we reflect on a year of impactful data collection and analysis, and look forward to new initiatives in the coming year.
-We have a special feature on the results of our latest farmer survey.
+Welcome to the first edition of the December 2025 M&E Monthly Newsletter.
+In order to make our work more visible to the wider program team, we decided to launch this monthly newsletter.
+Each month we will share progress updates on our studies and key developments from the M&E department.

+For this edition, we highlight our recent data collection activities in Amhara and the South, as well as work on communal land and youth-focused surveys.
+We also provide a closer look at findings emerging from the Amhara planting phone survey.

 ---

 ## Monthly Highlights

-*   **Data Quality Audit:** Completed a comprehensive data quality audit for our core programs, achieving a 98% accuracy rate.
-*   **Impact Brief Published:** Released a new brief on the impact of our climate-smart agriculture initiatives.
-*   **Field Team Training:** Successfully trained 50 new field officers on our updated data collection protocols.
+*   **Amhara Phone Planting Survey:** Data collection completed.
+*   **South In-Person Planting Survey:** In-person planting survey in the South completed.
+*   **Communal Land Survey:** Communal land survey completed.
+*   **MCF Survey with Youth Farmers:** MCF survey with youth farmers ongoing.

 ---

-## Deep-Dive: Annual Farmer Survey Results
+## Deep-Dive: Amhara Phone Planting Survey

-The 2025 planting survey was conducted provides critical insights into the livelihoods and challenges of the farmers we serve.
-This year's survey reached over 10,000 households and focused on the adoption of new seed varieties and the economic impact of our programs.
-Initial findings indicate a 25% increase in the adoption of drought-resistant maize, a significant milestone for food security in the region.

-> "The data clearly shows that access to improved seeds is directly contributing to higher yields and increased household income.
-This is a testament to the hard work of our field teams and the resilience of the farmers."
+We have completed the Amhara phone planting survey, providing critical insights into planting decisions and constraints faced by farmers this season.
+Initial results suggest notable variation in planting timing across districts, with earlier adopters more likely to be using improved seed varieties.

+Preliminary trends indicate that households with better access to extension services and input markets are more likely to report timely planting and higher expected yields.
+These insights will help refine our support to farmers ahead of the next season.

+> "The early results from Amhara show how timely information and access to inputs can shift planting behavior in ways that improve productivity.
+This underscores the importance of sustained engagement with farmers and local partners."

-Further analysis is underway to explore the relationship between training participation and farmer outcomes.
-A full report will be published by the end of January 2026.
+Further analysis is underway, and a more detailed summary of the Amhara phone planting survey results will be shared in the next edition of the newsletter.

 ---

 ## Priorities for Next Month

 1.  **Q1 Planning:** Finalize the M&E work plan and budget for the first quarter of 2026.
 (Owner: M&E Lead)
-2.  **Survey Data Analysis:** Complete the full analysis of the annual farmer survey data.
+2.  **Survey Data Analysis:** Complete the full analysis of the Amhara phone planting survey and integrate findings from the South and communal land surveys.
 (Owner: Data Analysis Team)
 3.  **New Dashboard Rollout:** Launch the new program performance dashboard for field managers.
 (Owner: IT/M&E Team)